appscode/blog/content/post/kubedb-v2024.12.19/index.md

 **Added Versions**: `mongodb-1.13.1`, `mongodb-1.14.1`, `postgres-2.7.4.final`, `postgres-3.0.5.final`, `mysql-2.7.4.final`, `mysql-3.0.5.final`, `jdbc-2.7.4.final` and `jdbc-3.0.5.final`.

-Here is the sample YAML for `Kafka ConnectCluster` with some new versions of connectors.
+Here is a sample YAML for `Kafka ConnectCluster` with some new versions of connectors.

 ```yaml
 apiVersion: kafka.kubedb.com/v1alpha1